Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Abstract

 \section{Abstract}

 Retrieval-Augmented Generation (RAG) has quickly grown into a pivotal paradigm in the development of Large Language Models (LLMs).
-While much of the current research in this field focuses on performance optimization, particularly in terms of accuracy and efficiency, the trustworthiness of RAG systems remains an area still under exploration.
-From a positive perspective, RAG systems are promising to enhance LLMs by providing them with useful and up-to-date knowledge from vast external databases, thereby mitigating the long-standing problem of hallucination.
-While from a negative perspective, RAG systems are at the risk of generating undesirable contents if the retrieved information is either inappropriate or poorly utilized.
-To address these concerns, we propose a unified framework that assesses the trustworthiness of RAG systems across six key dimensions: factuality, robustness, fairness, transparency, accountability, and privacy.
-Within this framework, we thoroughly review the existing literature on each dimension.
-Additionally, we create the evaluation benchmark regarding the six dimensions and conduct comprehensive evaluations for a variety of proprietary and open-source models.
-Finally, we identify the potential challenges for future research based on our investigation results.
-Through this work, we aim to lay a structured foundation for future investigations and provide practical insights for enhancing the trustworthiness of RAG systems in real-world applications.
+Although existing research mainly emphasizes accuracy and efficiency, the trustworthiness of RAG systems remains insufficiently explored.
+RAG can improve LLM reliability by grounding responses in external and up-to-date knowledge, reducing hallucinations.
+However, unreliable retrieval or improper knowledge utilization may still lead to undesirable outputs.
+To address these concerns, we propose a unified framework, \textbf{Trust-RAG Compass}, that assesses the trustworthiness of RAG systems across six key dimensions: \textit{factuality}, \textit{robustness}, \textit{fairness}, \textit{transparency}, \textit{accountability}, and \textit{privacy}.
+Within this framework, we provide a thorough review of the existing literature along each dimension.
+Furthermore, we introduce an evaluation benchmark, \textbf{TRC Bench} (\underline{T}rust-\underline{R}AG \underline{C}ompass \underline{Bench}mark), regarding the six dimensions and conduct comprehensive evaluations for a variety of proprietary and open-source models.
+Our results shed light on the performance gaps between different types of LLMs across varying dimensions of trustworthiness.
+Finally, we identify key challenges and promising directions for future research based on our findings.
+Through this work, we aim to provide a structured foundation for subsequent investigations and practical guidance for developing trustworthy RAG systems in real-world scenarios.
+Our codebase and dataset are publicly available at: \url{https://github.com/smallporridge/TrustworthyRAG}.